-The soffit is the area underneath an eave, archway, balcony or any other overhanging structure on a house.
+The soffit is the enclosed area underneath an eave, archway, balcony or any other overhanging structure on a house.
 There is usually little to no insulation in this area, so the space is hollow and the perfect environment for bees to create a wild nest.
 The hollow area inside a soffit is also large enough to accommodate large combs and an expansive hive with tens of thousands of bees living in it at any given time.

 What to Expect During Nest Removal and Relocation

 The first thing bee professionals will do is inspect the area to determine the bees' entry and exit points.
 They can also tap on the soffit to determine the location of the nest.
-After calming the bees with smoke, they remove the soffit exterior to expose the nest.
+After calming the bees with smoke, they remove the soffit covering to expose the nest.

 From this point on, bee professionals might select different strategies to remove and relocate the bees.
-Typically, they use a special bee vacuum designed to keep them as safe as possible.
+Typically, they use a special bee vacuum designed to keep the insects as safe as possible.
 The combs can then be methodically cut out and placed in a bee box along with the vacuumed bees.

 Therefore, the queen bee must be specifically located and trapped in a smaller box to prevent her from flying away.
 Professionals may trap her by hand, but sometimes she ends up in the vacuum and the bee box.

 Once the bee removal experts have vacuumed most of the bees into the bee box and cut out all of the combs, they will spray the soffit with a bee repellent to prevent bees from returning to the area to form a new nest.
 Next, they close the soffit and seal it with caulk for extra protection against future invasion.
-They use materials that are unlikely to have damage from natural forces or other wild animals, such as galvanized steel or a thick hardwood with a waterproof stain.
+They use materials that are unlikely to suffer damage from natural forces or other wild animals, such as galvanized steel or a thick hardwood with a waterproof stain.